JavierLarre/mesh-generation-demo/README.md

 # Mesh Generation demo
-Mesh generation script in godot using perlin noise with FastNoiseLite
+Mesh generation in GDscript using perlin noise with FastNoiseLite.

 ## Scripts
 I used two custom classes for this project: